caboche/CuReSim-LoRM/README.md

-CuReSim-LoRM simulates the read lengths from the percentage of these six categories, by default, 67% of Gauss category, 2% of very short reads, 9% of short reads, 21% of long deletion category, 1% of long reads and no second- Gauss category.
-The length parameter is encoded by a list of six integers [gauss, longDel, longRead, short, veryShort, secondGauss] and can be changed with option − para.
+CuReSim-LoRM simulates the read lengths from the percentage of these six categories, by default, 67% of Gauss category, 2% of very short reads, 9% of short reads, 21% of long deletion category, 1% of long reads and no second Gauss category.
+The length parameter is encoded by a list of six integers:
+**[gauss, longDel, longRead, short, veryShort,secondGauss]** and can be changed with option **− para**.
 At the end of the simulation, CuReSim-LoRM outputs a FASTQ file with a fixed phred score quality value, by default equal to 8 (can be tuned with option − q) , containing reads showing an ONT metabarcoding profile.